sorbet/sorbet/website/docs/final.md

 in a final class or module must be made into a final method.

-It might seem redundant to require final classes to mark all methods final too, ("How could a method be overriden in a subclass if the act of subclassing is prohibited?") but the answer is ([like many](gradual.md)) that this protects against untyped code.
+It might seem redundant to require final classes to mark all methods final too, ("How could a method be overridden in a subclass if the act of subclassing is prohibited?") but the answer is ([like many](gradual.md)) that this protects against untyped code.
 This guarantees that untyped or ignored code can't redefine methods at runtime in a class that is marked `final!` statically.